 This documentation is dedicated for developers who want to understand how to build publicly distributed applications featuring Aidlab sensors integration.
 We will guide you how to connected with the Aidlab, to save your time and make real development faster and easier.

 Each section of our documentation presents you a specific information about Aidlab and its possibilities.
 The next step will be learning the SDK in section Getting Started.
-It is divided in several subsections for Unity, Android and iOS projects.
+It is divided in several subsections for Unity, Android, iOS and Python projects.
 It is recommended to go through the whole manual to fully understand provided solutions.

 Aidlab Technical Overview